Delete or Remove Transactions in Digits

 ### Remove Transactions by Deleting a Connection or Account

-To remove all transactions from a bank, card, or other account, archive and delete the connection.
+To remove **all** transactions from a bank, card, or other account, archive and delete the connection.
+To remove just a few synced transactions, delete them individually from the Ledger (see *Delete Individual Synced Transactions* above).

 Deleting a connection permanently removes all transactions imported from that account and will impact balances, reports, and reconciliations.